SpaceyCodes/digi-lib/index.md

 title: Home
 nav_order: 1
 ---
-# MyNotes, a digital database
+# Digi-Lib, a digital library
 {: .fs-9 }

-Notes a place where past notes are stored, allowing me to more reliably access and view my notes.
+Digi-Lib is a place where past notes are stored, allowing me to more reliably access and view my notes.
 This is also a place where others can view and learn from my past experiences.
 {: .fs-6 .fw-300 }
 [View on GitHub](https://github.com/SpaceyCodes/digi-lib){:target="_blank"}{: .btn .fs-5 .mb-4 .mb-md-0 }